PLorei/Personal-Site/README.md

 * Subtle transitions = better
 * Take frequent backups.
 Also be sure to make hard copies of the files and not just links to the htdocs folder :grimacing:

-_This site was developed and tested on Google Chrome and Firefox, it would be preferred if you used one of those browsers when viewing_